How to analyze Microsoft Sentinel Daily Cap Alerts - AADNonInteractiveUserSignInLogs

 | summarize count() by UserPrincipalName

-Next we drill down into the events just for the user that triggers the most events.
+Next, we drill down into events for the user that triggers the most events.

 AADNonInteractiveUserSignInLogs